kolov/jgrep/README.md

     /Users/assen/projects/someproject/src/main/java/nl/com/somorg/sercices/MyServiceImpl

 # Q & A
 Q: Why the trouble, my IDE can do that much better?
-A: Sure, but IDE can't be run from command line or script.
+A: For usage from the command line or scripts.
 This tool can list 80 files implementing 60 different interfaces.